 After descending from St. Peter’s Dome, we entered the Basilica.
 Everywhere you turn you can see beautifully worked marble, detailed and dramatic statues, or wonderful murals and painted ceilings.

 Words can’t do justice to the beauty of the Basilica San Pietro.
-However, I’m hoping that some of the photos can help:
+However, I’m hoping that some photos can help:

 St. Peter’s Square (Piazza San Pietro)